 Improving the well-being and resilience of young people will give them a better sense of connection and help to ensure they are ready to learn and more likely to achieve at school.
-Young people need to be supported to develop the confidence they need to reach out for help and support when they need it.
+Young people need to be supported to develop confidence to reach out for help and support when they need it.

 School Based Health Services (SBHS) take a holistic approach to supporting young people.
 The most common presentations include, but are not limited to, trauma-based health impacts particularly family harm, mental health, addictions, and sexual and reproductive health.
-SBHS nurses provide clinical primary health care and referrals onto required services.
+SBHS nurses provide clinical primary health care and referrals on to required services.
 They also support health promotion campaigns within the school community.

 Students can request to see the nurse, or the nurse may reach out to offer support.

 Where SBHS are available